lav5588/my-notes/Ds Algo/Graph.md

 ### Normal (DSU)

+- **Intution:-**

+This code implements the Disjoint Set Union (DSU) data structure with path compression and union by rank.
+The `findSet` function locates the root of the set containing a given element and optimizes future queries by flattening the structure.
+The `unionSets` function merges two sets by linking one root to another, effectively combining the sets.
+Path compression in `findSet` helps keep the tree flat, improving efficiency.
+The overall goal is to efficiently manage and query disjoint sets.

 ```cpp []
 // Function to find the representative (root) of the set containing 'element'
 // with path compression optimization.